jamesyifan/jamesyifan.github.io/_pages/about.md

 * Apr.
 2022: One paper has been accepted by IJCAI'2022!!
 * Jan.
 2022: One paper has been accepted by DASFAA'2022!!
 * Dec.
 2021: One paper has been accepted by AAAI'2022 with oral presentation!!
 * Oct.
 2021.
-I joined DAMO Academy, Alibaba Group as a research intern, working on counterfactual data augmentation for recommendation, under the supervision of Hongxia Yang (https://sites.google.com/site/hystatistics/home).
+I joined DAMO Academy, Alibaba Group as a research intern, working on counterfactual data augmentation for recommendation, under the supervision of [Hongxia Yang](https://sites.google.com/site/hystatistics/home).
 * Oct.
 2020.
 I joined Meituan Dianping Group as a research intern, working on graph representation learning and cross-domain recommendation.
 * Jul.
 2020: One paper has been accepted by CIKM'2020!!
 * Oct.
 2019: One paper has been accepted by WSDM'2019!!